florinpatrascu/jpublish/trunk/dependencies/PostEdenLib/README.txt

 Anthony Eden

+== POST EdenLib ==
 Starting from July 2006
- - Streamlined thw XML parsing, added new methods for loading Configurations and fixing the UNICODE bugs.
+ - Streamlined the XML parsing, added new methods for loading Configurations and fixing the UNICODE bugs.

 2007-05-16
 We'll temporary use this library until we will be able to streamline the JPublish code to use only functions developed inside core JPublish.
-Therefore the dependencies: com.anthonyeden.lib.config.Configuration;
+Therefore the dependencies:

+com.anthonyeden.lib.config.Configuration;
 com.anthonyeden.lib.config.ConfigurationException;
 com.anthonyeden.lib.config.XMLConfiguration;